 Here’s a little tip: a transaction is more likely to be approved if both the merchant and the consumer are in the same state.

-What are the Challenges with Rules-Based Expert Systems?
+The Challenges with Rules-Based Expert Systems

 Expert Systems make a valiant attempt to weed out the most important of those factors and trigger the appropriate response.
 But, even by reducing the number of data points considered, any system attempting to respond appropriately to all that information would need thousands of rules.
 As the availability of relevant data increases, the rules-based AI must become as complicated as the system it is managing.